Green tea is a star!

 The Effects of Acidity

 For the most part, green tea is considered gentle on the stomach, especially compared to carbonated drinks and coffee.
+Green tea is also far less acidic than black tea.

 But people who have certain stomach issues, like GERD, may experience stomach discomfort if they drink tea prior to eating.